jhb123/crosswordScan/README.md

 # crosswordScan

 crosswordScan is a python tool for extracting a crossword from an image.
 This is a very early version of the tool and not all of the core functionality is implemented yet.

+Brought to you by the Crossword Scan Gang

 ## Pipeline